Backup and RecoveryFeedback

 Backup but with an added field, called

-This field is a Cron schedule specification with a prepended field for seconds.
-This schedule format is the same used in Kubernetes CronJobs.
+This field is a cron schedule specification, which follows the same format used in Kubernetes CronJobs.

 This is an example of a scheduled backup:

-The proposed specification will schedule a backup every day at midnight.
+The above example will schedule a backup every day at midnight.

 WAL archiving is enabled as soon as you choose a destination path and you configure your cloud credentials.